One World Cafe

-One World Everybody Eats (OWEE) was a nonprofit community kitchen and is a foundation based in Salt Lake City, Utah.
+One World Cafe was a nonprofit community kitchen, and predecessor to the One World Everybody Eats (OWEE) foundation based in Salt Lake City, Utah, United States.
 Its motto was "a hand up, not a hand out."
 The community kitchen concept is a restaurant based on a gift economy, allowing patrons to "pay what they can" and serving all members of the community regardless of their ability to pay.
 The Cafe incorporated volunteer and common-effort aspects similar to those of a community garden.
 The organization's stated goal was to provide all who eat high quality, all natural, simple food and to ask patrons to give fairly in exchange so that all could partake.
+In 2012, the cafe would close as the owner chose to focus on helping other communities, replicating their One World Cafe model in their larger foundation.

 Operation

 The cafe served food according to a "no-menu, no prices" model.
 A pay-what-you-want model was used.

 If customers could not afford to pay, they could volunteer at the cafe doing dishes, cooking, or working in the garden, and receive meal vouchers in exchange for the work they performed.
 Patrons could also pay for a meal by donating supplies or organically grown produce to the cafe.
 A wish list was maintained in the cafe for those interested in donating specific supplies.

 One World did not turn anyone away for inability to pay.
 All patrons were asked to give fairly in exchange for their meal, but ultimately relied on a gift economy.